island-is/handbook/docs/api-design-guide/design-principles/resource-oriented-design.md

   - A resource has some state and zero or more sub-resources.
 Each sub-resource can be either a simple resource or a collection resource.

-Resource name consists of the resource’s type, its identifier, the resource name of its parent and the name of the API service.
+A resource name consists of the resource’s type, its identifier, the resource name of its parent and the name of the API service.
 The type is known as the **Collection ID**, and the identifier is known as the **Resource ID**.
-Resource IDs are usually random strings assigned by the API service, though it is also OK to accept custom resource IDs from clients. **Collection ID's must be the plural form of the noun used for the resource** and **Resource ID's should be immutable**.
+Resource IDs are usually random strings assigned by the API service, though it is also OK to accept custom resource IDs from clients. **Collection ID's must be the plural form of the noun used for the resource and Resource ID's should be immutable**.

 Below are two examples of valid resource names:

-A user
+User
 ```
        //my-service.island.is / v1 / users / 1
                   |             |      |     |